Nishiki Market Tour: Food and Shopping Guide

 Food and Drink Menu

 Since it’s a food tour, we made several stops during our tour to try some of the delicious local specialties of Kyoto.
-Are you ready to see aaaall what we ate?
+Are you ready to see aaaall what we ate in this Nishiki Market tour?
 I warn you can get really hungry!
 (I got hungry writing this article and remembering the taste of some of the things)

 This is the first stop of the tour, and maybe the weirdest food for foreigners.
 Yuba sashimi is literally tofu skin, and its taste and texture can be too strange for foreigners.
 But don’t worry!
 There are also delicious donuts made with soy milk so soft and delicious that everyone likes.
 Even if usually I don’t like soy milk I loved this donuts!!